 Let’s hear how our pad sounds after setting the shape knob on, let’s say, 75% and the rate knob on 1/16.

 Synth Pad – with Gate effects

 Modulate the rate knob using the Analog sequencer in Guitar Rig 5’s component/modifier drop-down menu.
 Place it in the rig below (after) the Gate effect and drag & drop the ASSIGN tab to the RATE knob.
 Now we have control over the Rate knob.
 Meaning, when we move the assigned sliders at the bottom of the analog sequencer, we will modify the value of the rate knob.
 Let’s hear how it sounds now.

 Grain delay is yet another creative effect within the Guitar Rig 5 plug-in we can use to alter our synth pad.

 This effect, with its innovative granular approach, will allow you to refine the spacial aspects of your tones and build massive walls of echo-ing energy.
 Therefore, its interdependent controls are an invitation to experiment and will help you achieve truly unique effects.

 In the process of setting the remaining parameters the way we like, we will automate the dry/wet knob to smooth out the changes we made.
-Afterwards, we will also automate the space parameter, which determines the duration of the grains.
+Afterward, we will also automate the space parameter, which determines the duration of the grains.
 Grains are the tiny multiplied and delayed snippets created by the effects unit that make up the original signal.
-If the grains are shortened (time-stretched) using the pitch control, they will be repeated until the duration selected for rate has elapsed – this allows the user to modify the pitch of grains without disrupting the rhythm.
+If the grains are shortened (time-stretched) using the pitch control, they will be repeated until the duration selected for rate has elapsed.
+This allows the user to modify the pitch of grains without disrupting the rhythm.

 We will also insert a Reverb effect at the end of the chain to counteract dryness.
 Let’s hear it now.